GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 If you are facing any problems with the installation, this should be the first place to check for any errors.
 When asking for support, you will be asked to provide the log files from this folder.

-## Verifying installation

-You can run a verification procedure to check if the installation was successful.
-Run `python3 install_gpu_driver.py verify` command to create a temporary directory with CUDA code samples.
-The script will automatically build and run two simple examples: `deviceQuery` and `bandwidthTest` - if they build and run successfully, you can assume that your installation was successful!